MCLiii/snowmap/README.md

 * Weather report gathering(meteostat): https://github.com/meteostat/meteostat-python?tab=readme-ov-file
   - pip install meteostat
   - can gather future 8 days weather
+  - parameter interpretation and unit: https://dev.meteostat.net/formats.html#meteorological-parameters
+  - go to the source of the data and interpret snow N/A as 0, snow unit as inch: https://www.weather.gov/wrh/Climate?wfo=bou
   - Historical observations and statistics are obtained from Meteostat's bulk data interface and consist of data provided by different public interfaces, most of which are governmental.
 Among the data sources are national weather services like the National Oceanic and Atmospheric Administration (NOAA) and Germany's national meteorological service (DWD).
 * Google API token Generate: https://developers.google.com/maps/documentation/embed/get-api-key
 * Google APIs